 1. wherever possible, use text colors that contrast with light & dark backgrounds.

-2. While creating campaigns on MoEngage dashboard, check preview in both dark & light mode to make sure the notification looks fine in both the modes.
+2. While creating campaigns on the MoEngage dashboard, check the preview in both dark & light modes to make sure the notification looks fine in both modes.

-Another rare issue we have observed is that colors get inverted in dark mode when stylised Push is sent.
+Another rare issue we have observed is that colors get inverted in dark mode when a Stylized Push is sent.
 This has been observed only on a few Oppo devices running on Android 10.
-Though we have taken utmost precautions to prevent this issue, but there seems to be some bug with ColorOS (operating system created by OPPO) due to which it is beyond the scope of MoEngage.
+Though we have taken utmost precautions to prevent this issue, there seems to be some bug with ColorOS (an operating system created by OPPO) which is beyond the scope of MoEngage.